mdtanker/polartoolkit/docs/contribute.md

     make install_reqs

-This package contains your local, editable version of Antarctic-Plots, meaning if you alter the package, it will automatically include those changes in your environement.
+This environment contains your local, editable version of Antarctic-Plots, meaning if you alter code in the package, it will automatically include those changes in your environement (you'll need to restart your kernel).

+## Formatting the code

+poetry export -f requirements.txt --output env/requirements-dev.txt --only dev

+## Testing the code

+## Build the docs

+The Docs are build with `Sphinx` and `Read the Docs`.
+Due to the above mentioned issues with the included C programs, `Read the Docs` can't run the scripts which are part of the docs (i.e. the gallery examples).
+Because of this the notebooks don't execute on a build, as specified by `execute_notebooks: 'off'` in `_config.yml`.
+Here is how to run/update the docs on your local machine.

 ### Run all .ipynb's to update them